maniaplanet/script-xmlrpc/XmlRpcListing.md

 			},
 			"endmap_ladder_recap": { //< Ladder progression box displayed on the top of the screen at the end of the map "visible": true
+			},
+			"scorestable": { //< Scores table displayed in the middle of the screen "alt_visible": true
 			}
 		}"
 	]